Vulkan4D/v4d_project/README.md

 **Vulkan4D** is a game engine meant for large scale open worlds with high fidelity graphics.

+* Pure C++17 game engine (C++20 coming soon)
-* Build games for 64-bit Windows and Linux platforms
+* Build games for 64-bit Windows and Linux platforms with dedicated GPU
-* Developed from the ground up for optimal use of the Vulkan API and ray tracing
+* Developed from the ground up for optimal use of the Vulkan API and Ray-Tracing
 * Specialized for completely dynamic or procedural worlds with user-created content
-* Completely Modular and supports Modding at its core
+* Fully Modular and supports Modding out of the box

 ----